 This response begs the following question: isn’t rushing a clue for either lack of foresight, clear directions, or mishandling of priorities?
 Of course, many consultants will take on the limited-time challenge for a higher fee.
 Expect also compromises on the work.

-Terrific clients have mastered the art of planning and time management.
+Terrific clients and CEOs have mastered the art of planning and time management.
 They are cognizant of the reality that excellent work takes time to reach its optimal potential.
 Creative consultants love them and commit to uncompromised work.

 A reasonable time is a valuable tool for pragmatic people. (see #1)